peteroupc/peteroupc.github.io/morealg.md

 1. As in Proposition 1, assume that the automaton stops when it pops EMPTY from the stack.
 Let _S_ be the finite set (e.g., {1, 3, 5, 6}), and let _M_ be the maximum value in the finite set.
 For each integer _i_ in \[0, _M_\], make a copy of the automaton and append the integer _i_ to the name of each of its states.
 Combine the copies into a new automaton _F_, and let its start state be the start state for copy 0.
 Now, whenever _F_ generates a letter, instead of transitioning to the next state after the letter-generating operation (see Proposition 4), transition to the corresponding state for the next copy (e.g., if the operation would transition to copy 2's version of "XYZ", namely "2\_XYZ", transition to "3\_XYZ" instead), or if the last copy is reached, transition to the last copy's FAILURE state.
 If _F_ would transition to a failure state corresponding to a copy not in _S_ (e.g., "0\_FAILURE", "2\_FAILURE", "3\_FAILURE" in this example), first all symbols other than EMPTY are popped from the stack and then _F_ transitions to its start state (this is a so-called "rejection" operation).
 Now, all the final states (except FAILURE states) for the copies corresponding to the values in _S_ (e.g., copies 1, 3, 5, 6 in the example) are treated as returning 1, and all other states are treated as returning 0.

 2. Follow (1), except as follows: (A) _M_ is equal to the integer modulus minus 1.
 (B) For the last copy of the automaton, instead of transitioning to the next state after the letter-generating operation (see Proposition 4), transition to the corresponding state for copy 0 of the automaton.  &#x25a1;

+**Proposition 7**: _If a pushdown automaton has a bounded stack size, it can simulate only rational functions._

+_Proof Sketch_: Just transform the automaton into a finite-state machine in which each state not only holds the automaton's original state, but also encodes the contents of the stack (which is possible because the stack's size is bounded).
+Then, each operation that would push, pop, or change the top symbol transitions to a state with the appropriate encoding of the stack instead.
+Because the result is a finite-state machine, it follows that the original automaton can simulate only a rational function. &#x25a1;

 **Lemma 1:** _The square root function sqrt(&lambda;) is in class **PDA**._